Myth and Mastery

 The Architecture of Presence

-The ones who’ve always been part of the room but never quite in the picture.
+It’s for those who notice — the ones who stay behind to turn off the lights, who’ve always been part of the room but never quite in the picture.

-It’s the geometry of presence through storytelling.
+It’s the geometry of presence, told through story.

 Rooms and Archetypes